 When it comes to treating people of all ages, from newborns to middle-aged adults, your family dentistry practices can provide the type of comprehensive treatment that may be necessary.
 From routine cleanings and procedures to emergency treatments, you can get all of the quality treatments that you need when you visit a dentist.
 In short, a family dentist is trained to offer the very best in overall oral healthcare.
 By using these services, you can rest easy knowing that your whole family is receiving the best possible care.

-Family dentistry deals with oral health throughout the entire life of individuals.
+The focus of Round Lake family dentistry is on patients’ dental health throughout the course of their entire lives.
 Children have different dental needs than an adult, and experienced family dentists provide comprehensive oral treatment from toddler’s teeth to permanent gum disease.
 Just like general dentistry, family dentistry incorporates the prevention and treatment of oral problems.
 A family dentist can be a source of early childhood education and can help you identify problems before they become serious.
 Some family dentistry clinics offer free or low-cost checkups for children on a regular basis.

 You can get routine preventive care from a family dentist.
 These dental care plans usually cover yearly cleanings and fluoride treatments.
 General dental care is also provided.
 Some family dentistry clinics offer personalized care plans in which a family dentist can design a plan for each member of the family.
 Preventive care is important to the oral health of children and can help keep your smile looking healthy.
 Brushing and flossing twice a day, after each meal, and using a fluoride mouth rinse once a day in ways that you can lower the spread of disease.